PDLT-University-of-York/test-split-site/docs/ultra/test.md

     As an illustrative example, the general procedure for remote exams is:

     1. The Test is set up in a separate exam VLE site before the CAP.
-    2. Onm exam day, students have a specific start window to begin the Test (eg. 10:00 - 10:30 am).
+    2. On exam day, students have a specific start window to begin the Test (eg. 10:00 - 10:30 am).
     3. Once each student starts, they have the full scheduled time to complete the exam plus any SSP extension (eg 2 hours + 25%).
     4. At the end of the start window, any non-starters are deemed to be absent and their access to the exam site is removed.
 This is much easier for non-anonymous Tests.
     5. Students manually submit when finished, or the exam automatically submits if the end of their individual timer is reached.